Kirti Sri Rajasinha: Marriage

 He married the daughter of one Nadukattu Sami Nayakkar in 1749.
 He further married three more Nayakkar queens from Madurai, but had no children.
 He also married two daughters of Vijaya Manna Naicker who was the grandson of Vijaya Raghava Nayak.
 He had six daughters and two sons by his favorite Sinhala lady (Yakada Doli), daughter of the late Dissava (Headman) of Bintenna, granddaughter of the blind and aged Mampitiya Dissave.
 Both his sons survived the king and his daughters married Nayakkar relatives of the king.
 Mampitiya’s sons claim for the throne was overlooked and the choice fell on the king’s brother who was living in court.

-The king died on January 2, 1782, of the injuries caused two months before by a fall from his horse after a reign of 35 years which the people saw as a great religious revival, and had a sentimental attachment to the King.

 Statues

-There are very many life-size portraits of King Kirti Sri Raja Singha in all the temples he renovated and built.
-But the most famous are the four life sized wooden statues of the king today, two of them can be seen at Dambulla temple and at Malwatta temple in Kandy.
+There are various life-sized portraits of King Kirti Sri Raja Singha in all of the temples he renovated and built.
+But the most famous are the four life-sized wooden statues still standing as of today, two of them can be seen at Dambulla temple and at Malwatta temple in Kandy.

-Legacy and death (1782)
+Legacy and death

 Keerthi Sri Rajasinha died in 1782, leaving behind a legacy as one of the most influential rulers of the Kandyan Kingdom.
 His efforts in reviving Buddhism laid the foundation for its survival in Sri Lanka, despite colonial pressures.
 His successor, Rajadhi Rajasinha, continued his policies, maintaining the independence and cultural richness of the Kandyan Kingdom until the British conquest in 1815.

 Today, Keerthi Sri Rajasinha is remembered as a pivotal figure in Sri Lankan history, revered for his religious devotion and efforts to preserve the sovereignty and traditions of the Kandyan Kingdom.